All of us, no matter where we are, can help change the world

 The important point is that humanitarian associations and NGOs, have access to capital resources that allow them to keep working over the long term with economic means comparable to those of private-sector entities, since so often these days the common good is trumped whenever economic interests come into play.

 First we had to invent the statutes that would allow a company to gift an NGO with capital.
-We did this work at the end of 2008 and early in 2009, and the altruistic statutes were adopted by Speechi last September.
+We did this work at the end of 2008 and early in 2009, and the altruistic statutes were adopted by Speechi in September 2009.

 These statutes introduce the notion of an altruistic index, equal to the percentage of altruistic shares issued and donated to an NGO.